satelit-project/protogen/README.md

 Create a [`protogen.toml`](https://github.com/satelit-project/satelit-proto/blob/master/protogen.toml) file in the proto root directory and run `protogen`.

-For Go protos generation, project with Go Modules is required. `go_package` option will be ignored and import path will be derived from module name (`go.mod`) + path to output directory in that module.
+For Go protos generation, project with Go Modules is required.
+Go import path will be derived from module name (`go.mod`) + path to output directory in that module.